GFL Environmental: Company history

 In 2014, GFL acquired the waste collection business of Contrans Group Inc., giving the company a larger solid waste management presence in Edmonton and Slave Lake, Alberta.
 Also in 2014, GFL purchased the business operated by Waste Management in the provinces of Nova Scotia, New Brunswick, and Newfoundland and Labrador.

 A reorganization of GFL's share capital was completed in late 2014.
 The reorganization saw Roark Capital Group, which had provided capital to GFL since 2010, selling its stake in the company.
-The reorganization introduced a new investor for GFL, Highbridge Principal Strategies (HPS).